Feels So Good (Atomic Kitten album): Critical reception

 Caroline Sullivan, writing for The Guardian, felt that "the album is mush of a mushness, weighted in favour of system-built uptempo tunes such as the title track, written for them by an apparently listless Kylie Minogue.
 At least these are marginally better than the ballads, sour little semi-acoustic snippets that sound like Westlife on oestrogen.
 What this album is crying out for is a kick in the tush from an avenging Kelly Osbourne."
 British music website Peter Robinson from NME called Feels So Good "a dated collection of by-numbers pop, rarely any more imaginative than their cover of Billie Piper's cover of Blondie's cover of "The Tide Is High."
 It gets worse: they even forced Kylie to soil her tiny hands, writing the title track."
 Entertainment.ie wrote that Feels So Goods "peculiarly watered-down brand of R'n'B is like the worst kind of fast food: uniform, tasteless, and forgotten the moment it's been consumed."
+Writing for Yahoo!
+Music UK, Jamie Gill concluded that "though the majority of Feels So Good is the kind of muzak you would hear in hell's own lifts, there are a couple of more interesting moments."